-Bringing New Possibilities to the Mississippi Delta
+Developing New Possibilities for Communities in the Mississippi Delta

 It was working with community leaders in the Ireland Initiative that led the Mastery Foundation to Mississippi and to the development of Community Empowerment as a major area of our work.
-We began in Corinth, where Liz Jones, a Mississippi native and board member, was the priest of St. Paul's Episcopal Church.
+We began in Corinth, where Liz Jones, a Mississippi native and at that time a board member, was priest of St. Paul's Episcopal Church.
 In the summers of 2000 and 2001 at the invitation of St. Paul's and other members of the Corinth community, we developed the two-day workshop now known as the Community Empowerment Program.

 In 2001, at the invitation of the local newspaper and other members of the community, the program moved to Clarksdale in the Mississippi Delta.
 The Mississippi Delta is a region rich in history and culture that has been in economic decline for several decades.
-In a state famous for ranking at or near the top of lists no one wants to be on—illiteracy, poverty, teenage pregnancy—the communities in the Delta often fare the worst.

 Clarksdale, like the rest of the Delta, is an agriculture-dependent community.
 Its population of 20,000 is 70 percent African-American and 30 percent white.
 Before integration became the norm in the 1970s, there was little community cooperation or communication across racial lines, and today the citizens of Clarksdale remain largely separated.
 And while African-Americans now have significant political power with a majority on all governing boards except the County Board of Supervisors, they still lack economic power.